 Making sure your cover works for you

-It’s surprising where and how often trouble can rear its head.
+It’s surprising where and how often trouble can rear its ugly head.
 That means you need a PI policy that covers all the different types of hot water your business could find itself in.
-But PI policies vary a lot.
+Because of that, PI policies vary a lot.

 Some professions need a very particular kind of wording.
-Others might need extra cover for specifics like deliverables in IT projects, or for certain marketing or advertising activities.
+Others might need extra cover for specific things like deliverables in IT projects, or for certain marketing or advertising activities.

 It’s also important to check where you’re covered to work, where your clients can be based, and which country’s laws apply.
 These are known as your policy’s geographical and jurisdictional limits.